Volunteering with 750 Motor Club

-Now I have your attention with the amazing headline, I can tell you that the concept of having too many marshals is about as feasible as having a Stock Hatch season without single red flag!
+Now I have your attention with the amazing headline, I can tell you that the concept of having too many marshals is impossible!
 But we can hope, and maybe we can get you to help get near to the first dream.

 The RAC have opened the door to assist us, by allowing a signature to be given by the Clerk of the Course to drivers who do a days marshalling so let's start with the drivers.
 If your car's out of action, or your formula/group is not included at a meeting, why not volunteer for marshalling?
 You can see first hand what the problems are on the bank, make some suggestions to the guys about how drivers can be supported better, and make friends with the people that you may have to stand next to, the next time you spin or break down.
 All this and a signature too!

 And what about your friends?
 I know that when they find out that you race, they are impressed and you invite them to come and watch you some time.
 Wouldn't it be an extra inducement if you said "I might be able to get you in to marshal"?
 Well, its worth a try.

 What about those of you who already marshal?
 Why not try and encourage some friends to come and try?
 The 750MC is a good place to start marshalling, as it's not quite so formal, and the racing is better than you will get anywhere else.
 I've lost count of the number of times last year that a marshal from another club who has just completed his first 750MC meeting has come up to me to say that we run the slickest day and the fullest grids that they have seen for some time.Finally I will appeal for support from those who have never come to a race meeting.
 Try it once and see if you like it.
 I did.

 In 1971 I went to my first meeting at Snetterton for 750MC having never been to a race circuit in my life and it has turned into my biggest hobby.
 It may not work for you but give it one try.